Master's Thesis

 Please see our Master's Thesis Guidelines for comprehensive and detailed information.

-Each semester we offer two dates for master thesis registration (Note: students must have completed 60 ECTS in order to register their thesis).
-Usually, the first date is at the beginning of the semester (in early November or late April) and the second date towards the end of the semester (in early February or early September).
+Each term we offer two dates for master thesis registration (Note: students must have completed 60 ECTS in order to register their thesis).
+Usually, the first date is at the beginning of the term (in early November or late April), and the second date is towards the end of the term (in early February or early September).
 Students can decide which date suits them best.

 How to register